xzl01/vulkan-loader/BUILD.md

     cmake --build .

-If your build system supports ccache, you can enable that via CMake option `-DUSE_CCACHE=On`

 ### Linux Notes

 #### Using The Vulkan Loader Library in this Repository on Linux

-The `vk_loader_validation_tests` executable is linked with an RPATH setting to allow it to find the Vulkan loader library in the repository's build directory.
-This allows the test executable to run and find this Vulkan loader library without installing the loader library to a directory searched by the system loader or in the `LD_LIBRARY_PATH`.

-If you want to test a Vulkan application that is not built within this repository with the loader you just built from this repository, you can direct the application to load it from your build directory:
+If you want to run a Vulkan application that is not built within this repository with the loader you just built from this repository, you can direct the application to load it from your build directory: